oslabs-beta/Kubernautical/README.md

 - Create a pull request with detailed description of your changes from your feature branch to dev branch.
 - Inform us upon PR submission.
 Once the changes are reviewed and approved, we will merge your code into the main repository.

-# Kubernautical - Prometheus Setup Guide
+# Kubernautical - Setup Guide

 Welcome to the Kubernautical open source project's guide on setting up Prometheus for monitoring Kubernetes clusters.
 Prometheus is a powerful monitoring and alerting tool that helps you gain insights into your cluster's performance metrics.
 This guide will walk you through the process of setting up Prometheus using various resources and links.